 CARP (Canadian Association for Retired Persons) is Canada’s largest advocacy association for older Canadians.
 CARP is committed to working with all parties in government to advocate for older Canadians to advocate for better healthcare, financial security, and freedom from ageism.

 CARP membership support creates major changes in government policies and protects the dignity of Canadians as we age.
 Members are also rewarded with discounts on over 100 everyday products and services they know and love from CARP’s trusted partners

 The Canadian Network for the Prevention of Elder Abuse connects people and organizations, foster the exchange of reliable information, and advance program and policy development on issues related to preventing the abuse of older adults.
 They do this work at the local, regional, provincial/territorial, and national levels.

-Connections for Seniors NL seeks to empower seniors to overcome barriers to safe and affordable housing, and provide support services that help reduce risks to well-being and promote quality of life.
+Connections for Seniors seeks to empower seniors to overcome barriers to safe and affordable housing, and provide support services that help reduce risks to well-being and promote quality of life.
 They believe that all seniors have the right to feel safe, to feel healthy, and to make choices about their own lives.

 Phone: 709- 752-4835

 If you are 65+ and requiring assistance with daily living and/or supplies and equipment which would enable them to remain at home, or you require protection under the Adult Protection Act, contact Eastern Health Community Supports for Seniors.